Unable to delete absent Disk with UUID via vSphere UI or command line

 Cause

-We see this issue when the failed vSAN disk is replaced but somehow the stale disk entry is not flushed from the vSAN CMMDS data.
+We see this issue when the failed vSAN disk is replaced but the stale disk entry is not removed from the vSAN CMMDS data.

-This typically happens when the customer replaces the failed disk prior to removing it from the vSAN disk group or remove the disk group if dedup is enabled or if it's a failed cache tier disk.
+This typically happens when the customer replaces the failed disk prior to removing it from the vSAN disk group, or if it's a failed cache tier disk.

 Resolution

-• The host must be put in Maintenance Mode with Ensure Accessibility before removing the Disk Group to ensure that there is no data loss and second Mirror Copy is good.
+• Put the ESXi host into Maintenance Mode with Ensure Accessibility before removing the disk group to ensure there will be no impact to data accessibility.

-• Select the vSAN DG which has the Ghost Disk entry and do a full data migration of healthy disks in the DG, leaving the vSAN SSD and Ghost vSAN disk entries.
+• Select the vSAN disk group which has the ghost disk entry and do a full data migration of healthy capacity disks in the DG, leaving the cache disk and the ghost vSAN disk entries.

-esxcli vsan storage remove -u <UUID of the absent capacity disk to remove>
+esxcli vsan storage remove -u <UUID of the cache disk of the disk group>

 Additional Information